 The above interdisciplinary projects of my group aim at both fundamental theoretical understanding and practical observational applications.
-Students of backgrounds in Physics, Space Sciences (Astronomy, Astrophysics, Planetary Science), Chemistry (mostly Physical Chemistry), and/or Earth System Sciences (mostly astrogeology, planetary geophysics, atmospheric physics) are welcome to join my group at NISER.
+Students of backgrounds in Physics, Space Sciences (Astronomy, Astrophysics, Planetary Science) are welcome to join my group at NISER.

 I am open to any scientific collaborations from theory, observational, or experimental research groups in astronomy and planetary sciences and instrumentalists as well.